grantsrb/cogmtc/README.md

         optional argument, if argued, determines the maximum number of steps that an episode can take.
 Be careful to make completion of an episode possible within the argued number of steps!

+    "n_heads": int
+        the number of transformer attention heads
+    "n_vit_layers": int
+        the number of vision transformer encoder layers "n_layers": int
+        the number of transformer encoder layers
     "max_ctx_len": null or int
         if you would like to increase the context length for trainings using the transformer class without increasing the back-